January 9, 2019

 In HR, we all know the importance of engaged employees.
 Positive feedback, regular recognition and rewards are a great way to boost morale and increase motivation.
 If your business is looking to incentivise your staff, the first port of call may be to offer more money.
 But studies show most people are motivated by some things more than the size of their pay packet.

-Here are five ways that will help you get more out of your team without necessarily having to reach into your pocket:
+Here are five ways that will help get more out of your team without having to reach into your pocket:

 A sense of purpose for employees

-The main motivator for most people is a sense of purpose – or feeling like you’re making a difference to others’ lives and your own.
+The main motivator is a sense of purpose – or feeling like you’re making a difference to others’ lives.
 As The Guardian puts it, “employees who feel like their work creates positive impact are more likely to feel fulfilled, promote their company and stay on the job longer.”

 So how do you help your employees achieve that?

 First, purpose comes from context, so let them in on the bigger picture.
-That means helping them understand why you exist, what you’re trying to achieve and how their role fits into helping the business achieve its aims.
-You could also let them interact with clients or customers, so they know the people who use your product or service and how it helps them.
-And, perhaps most of all, you should try to understand their career objectives and how you can make sure their role gives them the skills and experience they need to achieve them.
+Meaning, helping them understand why you exist, your aims and how their role fits into helping the business make achievements.
+Allow interactions with clients or customers, so they know the people using your product or service and how it helps.
+And, most importantly, you should try to understand their career objectives.
+How can you make sure their role gives them the skills and experience they need to achieve them.
 That way they can see how their role also has a purpose in their personal ambitions as well as in broader ones.

 Few things motivate us more than receiving proper recognition for our work.